 The organising committee is happy to introduce our keynote speakers.
-The full programme will be available in the spring.
+All talks will be presented in English.
+The full programme with all speakers will be available in the spring.

 Prof. em.
 Boyd Haley, USA

 Boyd Haley is prof. em. of medicinal chemistry.
 He received his doctorate at Washington State University and performed postdoctoral studies at Yale University Medical School.
 He has been a professor and Chairman of the Department of Chemistry at the University of Kentucky since 1996.
 Central themes in his research have been Alzheimer’s disease, mercury toxicity and protein-nucleotide interactions in the regulation of enzymatic activity in celluler energy production.
 Prof. Haley has together with a team developed a N,N’bis-(2-mercaptoethyl) isophthalamide (NBMI), a lipophilic chelating agent which specifically binds mercury.
 It is currently being studied in Phase II clinical trials.